jattanjie21/CSharp-Practice/README.md

 A Simple .Net core project with c#.
 Weekly collecting basic questions online and solving them in an easy way or format.
 The project has three cproj solutions namely Task.sln, ConsoleTest.sln and TestTask.sln each performing a distinct task.

  - Task.sln
-   This is a simple class library project were all the task are created.
+   This is a simple class library project where all the tasks are created.

 - ConsoleTest.sln
   A simple .net core console application for testing all the class libraries from the task solution.

 - TestTask.sln
-  A unit test project for XUnit testing an alternative for testing the class libraries instead of using the console application.
+  A unit test project for XUnit testing is an alternative for testing the class libraries instead of using the console application.

 # Installation:
 - Download and install Visual Studio Code.
-- Download and install the .
-NET Core SDK.
+- Download and install the .NET Core SDK.
 - Install the C# extension from the Visual Studio Code marketplace.
 - Fork and Clone project repo.
 - Open TaskSolutions.sln with either vs code or visual studio.